 Camping: Available on site.
 Sites can be reserved through indiana.reserveworld.com.

 Directions: Versailles State Park is about 2 miles east of Versailles on U.S. 50, which connects to I-65 at Seymour or to I-275 west of Cincinnati (use exit 16, Lawrenceburg).
 Versailles is about 30 miles from either interchange.

 Volksmarches provide a great opportunity to get to know other people who enjoy walking and hiking.
 "Volksmarch" is a German term, literally meaning “a people's walk”.
 Local clubs host walks that have been chosen for natural beauty, scenic interest, historical value and safety.
 The trails are well-marked or maps are provided.
 Walks usually consist of a marked or guided 10 kilometer (6.2 mile) route.
 Each participant is encouraged to walk at a pace that is comfortable and enjoyable.

 Volksmarching events have been held at Indiana state parks and reservoirs for many years.
-This year's events are as follows:
+The events for 2015 are as follows:

 Two Indiana State Parks are year-round volksmarch sites:

 Sgt.
 Thomas Lee Clarkston, Jr. 5 K Memorial Run has been canceled.